S1M0N38/dante.nvim/README.md

 {
   "s1m0n38/dante.nvim",
   opts = {
-    model = "gpt-4-1106-preview", -- best model but more expensive
+    -- these are the global options options and will be used as default in every preset -- If global options are not specified, the plugin will use the default values model = "gpt-3.5-turbo",
-    temperature = 0, -- reduced creativity
+    temperature = 0,

+    presets = {
+      default = {
+        -- when options are not specified, the global config will be used },
+      readme = {
+        -- these options will override the global config model = "gpt-4",
+        temperature = 0.3,
         prompt = "You are tasked as an assistant primarily responsible for rectifying errors within English text.
 Please amend spelling inaccuracies and augment grammar; ensure that the refined text closely adheres to the original version.
-Given that the text is authored in LaTeX intended for a master's thesis, please abide by the LaTeX syntax accordingly.
-Eschew informal expressions and choose terminology appropriate for a scientific manuscript.
+Given that the text is authored in markdown intended for a README file, please abide by the markdown syntax accordingly.
 Provide your corrections in the form of the enhanced text only, devoid of commentary.
-Maintain the integrity of the original text's new lines and the spacing.", -- system prompt diffopt = { "internal", "filler", "closeoff", "algorithm:patience", "followwrap", "linematch:120" },  -- :help diffopt },
+Maintain the integrity of the original text's new lines and the spacing.
+Do NOT enclose the genereate text into triple ticks.", },
+      -- Add more presets here...
+    },
+  },

   -- Not required but it improve upon built-in diff view with char diff